 A child's net investment income cannot be more than his or her taxable income.
-Enter on line 5 the smaller of line 3 or line 4 of Form 8615.
+Enter on Form 8615, line 5, the smaller of line 3 or line 4.
 This is the child's net investment income.

 If zero or less, do not complete the rest of the form.
 However, you must still attach Form 8615 to the child's tax return.
 Figure the tax on the child's taxable income in the normal manner.